AA/PPS 02.03.12 - Grades and Changes of Grades

 PROECEDURES FOR AN NR GRADE

-A temporary grade (NR) will be used when a grade is not recorded or left blank during grade processing.
+An NR grade will be used when a grade is not recorded or left blank during grade processing.

 Once the online grading system is no longer available, the instructor must submit a change of grade request via the Change of Grade Web Application.